 The name of an existing GeoEvent Definition to use when adapting received data to create event data for processing by a GeoEvent Service.

-Hinweis:The schema of the GeoEvent Definition specified must mirror the schema of the spatiotemporal big data store data source.
-Any fields whose name has changed (field names are case-sensitive) will cause the Spatiotemporal Big Data Store Outbound Transport to log a warning that the specified GeoEvent Definition is incompatible with the data source.
+Nota:The schema of the GeoEvent Definition specified must mirror the schema of the spatiotemporal big data store data source.
+Any fields whose name has changed (field names are case sensitive) will cause the Spatiotemporal Big Data Store outbound transport to log a warning that the specified GeoEvent Definition is incompatible with the data source.
 When processed event records are sent to the output, an error message will likely be either logged or displayed by the output connector that one or more expected attribute fields are missing.
 Event records will not be added or updated in the spatiotemporal big data store data source until the specified GeoEvent Definition correctly represents all expected attribute names.
-This includes capitalization errors such as Geometry vs. geometry.
+This includes capitalization errors such as Geometry instead of geometry.

 Registered server connection

 The ArcGIS Enterprise connection registered with ArcGIS GeoEvent Server as a data store.
 The ArcGIS Enterprise connection must have a hosting server configured with the ArcGIS Data Store enabled as a spatiotemporal big data store.
 Registered server connections cache information about map/feature services, their layers, and layer properties.